-Much of the benefits of an HRIS software will be felt in the HR department—making data easily accessible, automating manual processes, and freeing up time and resources to work on the rewarding part of the job: developing people.
+Much of the benefits of HRIS software will be felt in the HR department, freeing up time and resources to work on the rewarding part of the job: developing people.

-The bread and butter of an HRIS is to make whoever is in charge of HR’s job easier and more efficient.
+The bread and butter of any HRIS platform is to make your HR leaders' jobs easier and more efficient.
 Whether the department is one person strong or a department of 50, the right tools can streamline work for any HR administrator, freeing them to work more efficiently and swiftly.

 Information is stored in one centralized database where it can be easily accessed, shared, and modified.
 No more mountains of paperwork or juggling multiple spreadsheets.
-Many tasks can be automated or taken care of by employees themselves.
+Plus, many tasks can be automated and many HRIS platforms are employee self-service.

-For example, the Los Angeles Sheriff’s Department improved its hiring process by sending automated emails to their candidates about their application status.
-Not only did this automation improve the hiring experience for candidates, it also streamlined the hiring process internally too..
+For example, the Los Angeles Sheriff's Department improved its hiring process by sending automated emails to their candidates about their application status.
+Not only did this automation improve the hiring experience for candidates, but it streamlined the hiring process internally too.

 Similarly, when a candidate has entered the onboarding phase, or something is required of a current employee, automated reminders ensure that important tasks are chased up and completed.

 With less time spent on admin, HR leaders have more time for higher-level (and more fun) strategic tasks.